andre442/MLP-and-SMV-classification/README.md

 # MLP-and-SMV-classification-
-Simple comparative of SVM and MLP classifiers using Heart Disease UCI Database
+Simple comparative of SVM and MLP classifiers using Heart Disease UCI Database.
+This project shows in a simple way how to use the sklearn framework to generate a classifier and how to measure the results based on the confusion matrix and the accuracy.

 The features of the dataset